 (3) Final approval of the version to be published,

-Conflicts of interest: Conflicts of interest comprise those which may not be fully apparent and which may influence the judgment of author, reviewers, and editors.
+Conflicts of interest policy: Conflicts of interest include those which may not be fully apparent and which may influence the judgment of authors, reviewers, and editors.
 They have been described as those which, when revealed later, would make a reasonable reader feel misled or deceived.
 They may be personal, commercial, political, academic or financial.
 “Financial” interests may include employment, research funding, stock or share ownership, payment for lectures or travel, consultancies and company support for staff.

 Plagiarism: Plagiarism ranges from the unreferenced use of others’ published and unpublished ideas, including research grant applications to submission under “new” authorship of a complete paper, sometimes in a different language.
 It may occur at any stage of planning, research, writing, or publication: it applies to print and electronic versions.
-All the manuscript submitted to IJBMS are checked by authenticate for possible plagiarism.
-The authors are expected to check their manuscript for plagiarism before submission.
+IJBMS checks all manuscripts for plagiarism by authenticate.
+Authors are expected to check their manuscript for plagiarism before submission.

-Retractions: IJBMS is committed to maintaining the integrity of the scholarly record, therefore on occasion, it may be necessary to retract articles.
-IJBMS considers publishing retractions for articles according to COPE guidelines for retracting articles.
+Retractions: IJBMS is committed to maintaining scholarly integrity.
+Therefore retracting articles may be necessary occasionally.
+IJBMS considers publishing retractions according to COPE guidelines for retracting articles.